 The UK Light Aircraft Association (LAA) published an Airworthiness Approval Note for use of UL91 in appropriate LAA aircraft, which can be found here.
 It contains a list of the most popular types of engines for which the fuel is deemed suitable.

 Lycoming Service Instruction SI-1070S was issued in April 2013, adding to SI-1070R issued in April 2012.
 Lycoming Engines have approved AVGAS UL 91 on 63 specific engine models across the range from Lycoming 235 to Lycoming 540.

 The European Aviation Safety Agency (EASA) issued a Safety Information Bulletin in May 2012 which can be found by clicking here.

 Go to France!

-The new TOTAL AVIATION fuel card has no restrictions and is now available to all European pilots even those with a bank account outside France.
+The new TotalEnergies Aviation fuel card has no restrictions and is now available to all European pilots even those with a bank account outside France.
 With this card, you can fly freely and enjoy a whole range of advantages including free deferred payment, discounts on fuel, and safe refuelling at any one of our 100 automated fuel stations.
 All our refuelling stations are open 24/7 and meet the highest safety standards.
 What’s more, the card is free of charge.
 The hardest part will be choosing your next destination!

 Misfuelling means delivering the incorrect grade of fuel into an aircraft.